 September – December

-We start our face-to-face courses in January, as we believe starting preparation at this time stops fatigue come exam time.
+Face to face lessons begin with Kate in January.
+We think it’s best your child begins fresh in the New Year, once they are fully settled into Year 5.
 Your child wants to sit the exam at their peak; not when they have fallen off the wagon after starting too soon!

 When is too late to start?